damixyz/WorkingWithStringAndNumber/src/main/java/ch2/readme.md

 #### Initial Idea Outcome:

-Solution failed because the order of input in the HashMap is not maintained.
+* The Solution failed because the order of input in the HashMap is not maintained.
+* I should I have used a `LinkedHashMap`, with a `LinkedHashMap` the test passes.

 #### Suggested Solution: